SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/questions.md

 All that has been posted is a program description.
 However, we need you to ask a question according to the [ask] page.
 We can't be sure what you want from us.
 Please [edit] your post to include a valid question that we can answer.
 Reminder: make sure you know what is on-topic here by visiting the [help/on-topic]; asking us to write the program for you, suggestions, and external links are off-topic.

 ###[Q] Need to make changes to existing (missing) code
 We won't know how to make the changes to your existing code base without seeing your original code.
-Please post a [mcve], and fully explain what needs to be modified.
+Please post a [mre], and fully explain what needs to be modified.

 ###[Q] Wall of code
 You seem to have posted more code than what would be reasonable for your issue.
-Please read [ask] and how to make a [mcve]; providing a MCVE helps users answer your question and future users relate to your issue.
+Please read [ask] and how to make a [mre]; providing a MRE helps users answer your question and future users relate to your issue.

 ###[Q] "Where do I start?" question
 Questions that ask "where do I start?" are typically too broad and are not a good fit for this site.
 People have their own method for approaching the problem and because of this there cannot be a _correct_ answer.
 Give a good read over [Where to Start](//softwareengineering.meta.stackexchange.com/a/6367) and [edit] your post.